-Notwithstanding the foregoing provisions of this definition, if a Benchmark Replacement is chosen because an alternative higher in the above list was not administratively feasible and such alternative later becomes administratively feasible, Ginnie Mae may replace the previously selected Benchmark Replacement with such higher alternative.
+Notwithstanding the foregoing provisions of this definition, if a Benchmark Replacement is chosen because an alternative higher in the above list was not administratively feasible and such alternative later becomes administratively feasible, Ginnie Mae may replace the previously selected Benchmark Replacement with such higher alternative and notify the Trustee of such in writing.
 Notwithstanding the foregoing provisions of this definition, Ginnie Mae will not select any alternative as to which Ginnie Mae and the Trustee will not receive a Replacement Rate Tax Opinion.

-Benchmark Replacement Adjustment ......
+Benchmark Replacement Adjustment

-The first alternative set forth in the order below that can be determined by Ginnie Mae as of the Benchmark Replacement Date: (1) the spread adjustment, or method for calculating or determining such spread adjustment, (which may be a positive or negative value or zero) that has been selected, endorsed or recommended by the Relevant Governmental Body for the applicable Unadjusted Benchmark Replacement; (2) if the applicable Unadjusted Benchmark Replacement is equivalent to the ISDA Fallback Rate, then the ISDA Fallback Adjustment; (3) the spread adjustment (which may be a positive or negative value or zero) that has been selected by Ginnie Mae giving due consideration to any industry-accepted spread adjustment, or method for calculating or determining such spread adjustment, for the replacement of the then-current Benchmark with the applicable Unadjusted Benchmark Replacement for U.S. dollar denominated floating rate securities at such time.
+The first alternative set forth in the order below that can be determined by Ginnie Mae as of the Benchmark Replacement Date: (1) the spread adjustment, or method for calculating or determining such spread adjustment, (which may be a positive or negative value or zero) that has been selected, endorsed or recommended by the Relevant Governmental Body for the applicable Unadjusted Benchmark Replacement; or (2) the spread adjustment (which may be a positive or negative value or zero) that has been selected by Ginnie Mae giving due consideration to any industry-accepted spread adjustment, or method for calculating or determining such spread adjustment, for the replacement of the then-current Benchmark with the applicable Unadjusted Benchmark Replacement for U.S. dollar denominated floating rate securities at such time.